bmondal94/GoogleCalender2MattermostNotification/README.md

 # GoogleCalender2MattermostNotification
-This reads google calender and send notification to mattermost
+This reads google calendar and send notification to mattermost